japareaggae/dotfiles/README.md

 are not fully self-contained, for example, the i3 configuration has binds for scripts in the bin package.)

+Also, you may run into some quirks running these configuration files on non-Arch Linux distributions (It must be a pain to get termite running on Debian, for example).

 Important patched packages
 -----